Lansky Brothers: History

 In 2001, Lansky's established a new line of clothing entitled "Clothier To The King," which provides reproductions of clothing that Elvis actually wore combined with new 1950s-inspired clothing.
 At some point, Lansky Brothers moved from its original location at 126 Beale Street to Memphis' renowned Peabody Hotel.
 It subsequently re-opened a second location at 126 Beale Street inside the Hard Rock Cafe complex in July 2014 Musicians who currently shop there include The Jonas Brothers, Robert Plant, Eddie Floyd, Stephen Stills, Steven Tyler, Dr. John, Gavin DeGraw.

 In 2001, Lansky Bros. unveiled a historical marker at 126 Beale St. to celebrate the history of Lansky Bros. at the original location.

-Guy died on January 5, 2004.
-According to his granddaughter, he died of Alzheimer’s disease.

 Bernard died on November 15, 2012.
 According to his sister, he died of Alzheimer's disease too.

+Bernard Lansky's son (Hal Lansky) and granddaughter (Julie Lansky) continue to run the business now located in the Lobby of the Peabody Hotel.